 Keep pedalling.
 As your fitness and comfort builds, you may want to increase your distance a little.
 Invite a friend to come along with you so you can encourage each other.

-With three weeks until we ride, there is plenty of time to set up a fundraising account, share the details on your social media and around the office or classroom and start raising funds.
+There is plenty of time to set up a fundraising account, share the details on your social media and around the office or classroom and start raising funds.

-With an average speed of about 12km/h, you could spend over 1.5 hours (20kms) or over four hours in the saddle for the 50-kilometre ride.
+With an average speed of about 12km/h, you could spend over 1.5 hours (20kms) or over four hours in the saddle for the 50 kilometre ride.
 If you haven’t spent extended hours on the bike before, you’ll soon find out that the hardest part is in fact the seat.

 Food and drink

 It’s important that as you start to increase your distances that you start paying attention to what your body is telling you it needs while riding.